minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

 right.
 The colored rectangles in the top part of the screen are bricks, and the slightly larger rectangle at the bottom is the paddle.
-The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen along with the mouse until it reaches the edge of its space.
+The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen as user input directs it until it reaches the edge of its space.

 ![](breakout12.png)

 A complete game consists of three turns.
-On each turn, a ball is launched from the center of the window toward the bottom of the screen at a random angle.
-That ball bounces off the paddle and the walls of the world, in accordance with the physical principle generally expressed as "the angle of incidence equals the angle of reflection" (which turns out to be very easy to implement as discussed later in this handout).
+On each turn, a ball is launched from the center of the paddle toward the top of the screen at a random angle.
+That ball bounces off the paddle, the bricks and the walls of the world, in accordance with the physical principle generally expressed as "the angle of incidence equals the angle of reflection" (which turns out to be very easy to implement as discussed later in this handout).
 Thus, after two bounces—one off the paddle and one off the right wall—the ball might have the trajectory shown in the second diagram.
 (Note that the dotted line is there only to show the ball's path and won't appear on the screen.)

 ![](breakout34.png)